Trading Share CFDs

 Practically the effect is neutral as the payment of the dividend offsets the movement of the underlying share’s price no matter if the position is short or long.

 Shares Trend Well

 Shares constitute a very volatile asset class.
 The valuation of a listed corporation may alter dramatically due to a great number of reasons.
 For example merging/acquisitions, new patents and new licenses may double the price of a share.
 From a technical analysis point of view, shares trend very well.
-Share-traders may easily follow strong trends by taking advantage the leveraged nature of CFDs.
+Share-traders may easily follow strong trends by taking advantage of the leveraged nature of CFDs.
 Furthermore, traders can follow mid-trend by opening positions on CFD Futures.
 Trading CFD on Futures does not involve overnight charges.
 Therefore a CFD position becomes free of overnight charges until the underlying Futures contract expires.
-Usually a CFD on Futures expires after 2-3 months.
+Usually, a CFD on Futures expires after 2-3 months.
 CFD traders can achieve huge profits via trading this instrument given that: